Avantir-Chaosfire/Kitrus/README.md

 #### Windows

-Open the script named "export.bat" with a basic text editor (e.g. Wordpad).
+Open the script named "export.bat" with a basic text editor (e.g. Notepad - See below).
 The file will look like this:
 ```
 @ECHO OFF